 Hiroshima is a modern city with 1,2 million people and is most famous for its sad history of being the first city in the world to be hit with an atomic bomb on August 6th, 1945.
 The main attractions in Hiroshima are the Peace Memorial Park and Peace Memorial Museum.
 In the Peace Memorial Park, you will see the ruins of Genbaku Dome which is one of the very few buildings that was left after the atomic bombing.

-Other sights in Hiroshima is the Japanese garden Shukkei-en and Hiroshima Castle which is surrounded by a moat and a nice park.
+Other sights in Hiroshima are the Japanese garden Shukkei-en and Hiroshima Castle which is surrounded by a moat and a nice park.

 After the Peace Memorial Museum and Park, Miyajima Island was a highlight of our Hiroshima visit.